Rattlyy/LLaMAndroid/README.md

 llama.cpp library.

 This is a PoC to show that it is possible to run LLaMA models on Android devices.
+Currently performance is not optimal and the most it can do is run small models.
+Hopefully in the next years we will see more powerful phones that can run larger models.

 ## Requirements
 - Android 12.0 or higher